 Our M&S Farming for the Future programme is industry recognised and supported by the UK’s farming organisations – it has also been recognised externally including being a finalist in the BITC’s Samworth Brothers Rural Action Award

-Summary progress is reported through our independently-assured Plan A Report on an annual basis and on this website.
+Summary progress is reported through our independently-assured Plan A Progress reporting on an annual basis and on this website.